SkAT-VG/SDT/MaxPackage/ReadMe.md

 ## Authors / Acknowledgements
 The Sound Design Toolkit package for Max was developed by:
-Stefano Delle Monache, Stefano Baldan, Stefano Papetti.
+Stefano Delle Monache, Stefano Baldan, Stefano Papetti, and Marco Tiraboschi.

 The SDT library was developed through the years with the contribution of the following EU-projects: